Mark Kouris

 HIP HOPPITY:

-HIP HOPPITY Demo: a snippet taken from the digipen game showcase.
+Below: a snippet taken from the Digipen game showcase of Hip Hoppity.

 CS 388: Nintendo Switch Development